 Thank you for visiting!

-The Magdalene Legacy Tarot: Lost Keys of the Madonna deck and book set has been completed, soon to be available in November or December 2013 (in time for Christmas) in its first printing of signed & numbered collectors' editions!
+The Magdalene Legacy Tarot: Lost Keys of the Madonna deck and book set is available in its first printing of signed & numbered collectors' editions!
 After this initial run of 500 are sold, the deck will be mass produced by a well-known Tarot publishing company.
 Orders are being processed now!!
 Please learn about the deck set by clicking the Magdalene Legacy Tarot link to your right.
 You may order a set by clicking on the Order link for more information!
 We do so appreciate everyone's support!